bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 When deploying projects on the engine, the availability of the required projects (and their versions) is checked.
-If the required project versions can not be resolved, then a project can not be deployed.
+If the required project versions cannot be resolved, then a project cannot be deployed.
 Therefore projects must be deployed *bottom up*, i.e. one must start by deploying first the required projects that are lowest in the dependency hierarchy.